 In contrast to the Romans, the Celts drank unmixed wine, which later Roman authors found incomprehensible and uncivilized.
 The historian Livius (59 BC-AD 17) claims that the wine passion of the Celts was the reason for their idea in the 4th century BC.
 BC was in the Mediterranean.
 With some tribes, however, wine consumption was forbidden because of fear of masculinity.
 And the druids were principally critical of the drink.
 The Celts living in Gaul probably learned wine-growing from the Greeks (and later also the Romans), who lived in the Provence in southern France around 600 BC Chr.
 With Massalia (Latin Massilia = Marseille) settled.
 In the rest of Gaul there was probably only occasional viticulture.

-At least already at 600.
-The Celts used wooden barrels for transport on a large scale.
-These later replaced the hitherto customary ones amphorae, which were produced in large quantities by the Greeks around Massalia.
-Especially the Celts in today's area Cahors (Southwest France) were excellent coopers.
-The Greeks and later the Romans took over this art from the Celts.
-From the 5th century BC BC, the Gallic Celts began importing large quantities of wine from Greece and later Italy.
-The Greek historian Diodorus Siculus (90-21 BC) writes in astonishment and admiration about the efficiency of the Italian merchants: "For an amphora of wine they negotiate a slave and thus exchange the drink for the cupbearer a " .
-That was certainly not the true equivalent.
+At least around 600 BC The Celts used wooden barrels for transport on a large scale.
+These later ousted the hitherto usual amphorae which were produced in large quantities by the Greeks around Massalia.
+Especially the Celts in today's area Cahors (South West France) were excellent cooper.
+The Greeks and later also the Romans adopted this art from the Celts.
+From the 5th century BC The Gallic Celts began to import wine from Greece and later also in Italy in large quantities.
+The Greek historian Diodorus Siculus (90-21 BC) writes with astonishment and admiration about the efficiency of the Italian traders: “They negotiate a slave for an amphora of wine and thus exchange the drink for that cupbearer a " .
+So that was certainly not the real equivalent.